-- Wellfield cash costs include all wellfield operating costs.
+- 1. Wellfield cash costs include all wellfield operating costs.
 Wellfield construction and development costs, which include wellfield drilling, header houses, pipelines, power lines, roads, fences and disposal wells, are treated as development expense and are not included in wellfield operating costs. - 2.
 Non-cash costs include the amortization of the investment in the mineral property acquisition costs and the depreciation of plant equipment, and the depreciation of their related asset retirement obligation costs.
 The expenses are calculated on a straight-line basis, so the expenses are typically constant for each quarter.
-The cost per pound from these costs will therefore typically vary based on production levels only. - 3.
-Plant cash costs include all plant operating costs and site overhead costs. - 4.
+The cost per pound from these costs will therefore typically vary based on production levels only.

+- 3. Plant cash costs include all plant operating costs and site overhead costs. - 4.
 Distribution cash costs include all shipping costs and costs charged by the conversion facility for weighing, sampling, assaying and storing the pounds prior to sale.

-In total, wellfield, plant and distribution cash costs were very consistent quarter on quarter during 2018.
-The respective cash costs per pound increased overall during the year primarily driven by decreasing levels of production.
-The more significant increase in cash and non-cash costs per pound in Q4 was driven by lower quarterly production, which is a typical result as a mine matures and older operating patterns, particularly in MU1, remain in the flow regime.
+In total, wellfield, plant and distribution cash costs were very consistent quarter on quarter during 2019.
+The respective costs per pound increased overall during the year primarily driven by decreasing levels of production, which is a typical result as a mine and its wellfields mature and older operating patterns remain in the flow regime.

 Ad valorem and severance taxes fluctuate based on pounds extracted and the related sales value of those pounds.
-The \$1.40 average cost per pound in 2018 was lower than the previous year's \$2.81 per pound due to the tax driven 10,000 pound spot sale from production.
+The \$1.71 average cost per pound in 2019 was higher than the previous year's \$1.40 per pound due to the higher average sales price per pound received in 2019 as compared to 2018, which included a tax driven 10,000 pound spot sale from production.
+The decrease in the third quarter was because of a change in the "industry factor" which created an overpayment of the tax in 2018 which was refunded in 2019.

-Wellfield cash costs in 2018 Q1 were somewhat elevated due to some non-recurring expenses and the annual labor bonus in Q1.
-The average cash cost per pound captured increased to \$9.50 in 2018 Q4 and averaged \$6.84 for the year, as compared to \$10.99 in 2017.
-The annual decrease was due to higher production levels during the year and a reduction in labor costs as we moved to maintenance-focused operations.
+Wellfield cash costs decreased during the year because of reduced staffing levels and the continued slowdown of extraction activities.
+The average cash cost per pound captured increased to \$18.39 for the year compared to \$6.84 in 2018.
+The annual increase was due to lower production levels during 2019, which more than offset the reduction in labor costs in 2019 as we moved to maintenance-focused operations.
 As previously discussed, production levels were deliberately maintained at levels sufficient to satisfy our expected contract sales in light of the depressed uranium market.
-Wellfield non-cash costs were relatively fixed but lower than 2017 as a portion of the capitalized costs became fully depreciated in 2017.
-The resulting non-cash cost per pound captured was \$8.28 in Q4 and averaged \$5.31 for the year, as compared to \$10.78 in 2017.
-The decrease for the year was significantly impacted by production levels which were higher than 2017.
+Wellfield non-cash costs were fixed in 2019, but higher than 2018 due to additional reclamation liability estimates and the related depreciation on the resulting reclamation assets.
+The resulting non-cash cost per pound captured averaged \$51.00 for the year, as compared to \$5.31 in 2018.
+The increase for the year was significantly impacted by production levels which were much lower than 2018.